michelle v. porche, ed.d.

 Pilot for app-based contingency management treatment intervention for methamphetamine addicted clients with housing instability and criminal justice involvement.
 Project will include refinement of the SPROKIT app and assessment of implementation of treatment.

-Role: Director of Evaluation; Sponsor: Private Donor
+Role: Director of Evaluation (PI: Mitsuishi); Sponsor: Private Donor

 Cognitive Diversity in Californian Juvenile Offenders: Impact of Language-Based Learning Disorders on Life Trajectories